Kavita-Yadav/Learning-BigData/ClusterManagement/Mesos/README.md

 #### Difference between Mesos and YARN:

 - YARN is monolithic scheduler - you give it a job, and YARN figures out where to run.
-- Mesos is a two-tired system.
+- Mesos is a two-tired system
-    * Mesos just makes offers of resources to your application ("framework")
+    * Mesos just makes offers of resources to your application ("framework").
-    * your framework decides whether to accept or reject them
+    * your framework decides whether to accept or reject them.
-    * You also decide your own scheduling algorithm
+    * You also decide your own scheduling algorithm.
 - YARN is optimized for long, analytical jobs like you see in Hadoop.
 - Mesos is built to handle that, as well as long-lived processes(servers) and short-lived process as well.